ccheung62/Android4SymbolMath/README.md

 * Login/Register
 * Home Feed
+* Setting
+* Generate
-* Profile
+* Favorite Feed

 Flow Navigation (Screen to Screen)

 * Forced Log-in -> Account creation if no log in is available
-* Home Feed -> Selection of difficulty and area to practice
+* Home Feed -> See previous attempt question and how much question was completed already
+* Generate -> Choose difficulty and operation
+* Problem Display -> Area where user can practice and favorite those problems
-* Profile -> Display their history of practice problems
+* Favorite Feed -> Display their favorite practice problems
 * Settings -> Change their preferences

 ## Wireframes